AndrewVFranco/stm32-heart-monitor/README.md

 A hard real-time ECG monitoring system engineered on the STM32F446RE (Cortex-M4), featuring deterministic 1kHz hardware-synchronized sampling, a custom bare-metal DMA graphics driver, Pan-Tompkins QRS detection, and a safety-critical FreeRTOS architecture.
 Designed with IEC 62304 Software as a Medical Device lifecycle principles from the ground up.

 This project represents the embedded firmware component of a larger real-time arrhythmia detection system.
-The companion ML model (quantized 1D-CNN for on-device rhythm classification) is documented separately in [ecg-rhythm-classifier](../ecg-rhythm-classifier).
+The companion ML model (quantized 1D-CNN for on-device rhythm classification) is documented separately.

 ---